 16) Mantha River -It is located in the district of Manoharpur in Jaipur district and finally gets to the lake of Sambhar.

 Aravalli Hill is one of the major mountain ranges in Rajasthan in the western part of India.
 Aravalli hill is a range of mountains in western India running approx 692 KM from which 550 KM comes under the region of Rajasthan.
-Aravali Hills located in a northeastern direction across Indian states of Gujarat, Rajasthan, Haryana and Delhi.
-The highest point in the Aravalli Range is known as Guru Shikhar (1722 M), which is located in Mount Abu in Sirohi district of Rajasthan.
+Aravalli Hills located in a northeastern direction across Indian states of Gujarat, Rajasthan, Haryana and Delhi.
+The highest point in the Aravalli Range is known as Guru Shikhar (1722 M), which is located in Arbuda Mountains in Sirohi district of Rajasthan.